botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### SSRF redirect_uris

 >POST request to register data to the client application with redirect URL endpoint in JSON body.
-Provide a redirect_uris array containing an arbitrary whitelist of callback URIs.
+Provide a redirect_uris array containing an arbitrary white-list of callback URIs.
 Observe the redirect_uri.

 ```html
 POST /reg HTTP/1.1